 Comprehensive Practice Support

-OSP is pleased to announce we are an approved vendor Complex Care Management training recognized through the Michigan Institute for Care Management & Transformation.
+OSP is pleased to announce we are an approved training organization recognized through the Michigan Institute for Care Management & Transformation.
 In addition, OSP offers our eligible primary care offices access to an interdisciplinary care management team comprised of registered nurses, pharmacists, masters in social work, and dieticians; all trained in moderate and complex care management models.

 Care Management Programs